“After having worked with the best guitarists of my time,

 Still as a student, he has delivered numerous public performances, as a soloist and, also, as an accompanist guitarist with many flamenco singers.
 Besides, he has been a guitarist in some flamenco performances, such as “Locos de Amor”, tribute to Pepe Pinto and Pastora Pavón “Niña de los Peines”; “Nazareno y Olivares”, Tribute to Fosforito, “Latidos”, “Volátil” and “De Castilla a Jerez”.
 He has been a guitarist and a composer in the Compañía de Danza Flamenco-Española “José Soriano”.

 But his real professional career stars after getting the "Bordón Minero".
-As an accompanist guitarist he has been playing for the last four years with Mayte Martín, one of the most acclaimed flamenco singers.
+As an accompanist guitarist he has been playing from 2017 to 2021 with Mayte Martín, one of the most acclaimed flamenco singers.

 However, where his quality as a guitarist can be clearly appreciated is in his solo recitals.
 Undoubtedly, his classical training has provided his style with a clean performance unusual among flamenco guitarists.
 But this does not make him lose the purity of his flamenco sound, appreciated in the most traditional flamenco scenes, such as Centro Flamenco Fosforito (Córdoba) or Peña la Platería (Granada).

 He has performed all over Spain, as well as in France, Belgium, Holland or Italy, in such important events as Cordoba Guitar Festival, Granada Guitar Festival, Rotterdam Conservatorium, or Noche Blanca del Flamenco (Córdoba).
 As a soloist with an orchestra, it is necessary to highlight his his brilliant interpretations of the Aranjuez concerto in the Teatro Real ans Autidorio Nacional de España, Madrid, as well as Gran Teaatro of Córdoba

 10. MADRID.
 Guitar concert